FredworkLemmas/fredworklemmas.github.io/src/content/blog/notes/post-2-demo-pgvector-2025082001.md

   surpisingly capable but smallish model, and some solid caching options with vLLM, it looks like reliable performance on modest hardware is indeed possible.

+## What's next?
+* There's a lot to be done in the context department - searching chunks is cool but it's a subset of what a real-world use case will need.
+* It seems like there are some good ways to integrate MCP capabilities.
+* I'd like to see bigger models and multi-modal I/O.

 &nbsp;
 # Additional Notes